mikependon/RepoDB.NET/pages/attributes/parameter/isnullable.md

 ### Attribute

-Below is a a sample code on how to use this attribute.
+Below a sample code on how to use this attribute.

 ```csharp
 public class Person